Hazard Analysis Critical Control Point: HACCP for building water systems

 Hazards associated with water systems in buildings include physical, chemical and microbial hazards.
 In 2013, NSF International, a public health and safety NGO, established education, training and certification programs in HACCP for building water systems.
-The programs, championed by NSF Executive VP Clif McLellan, were developed by subject matter experts Aaron Rosenblatt (Co-founder of Gordon & Rosenblatt, LLC) and William McCoy (Co-founder of Phigenics, Inc.) center on the use of HACCP principles adapted to the specific requirements of domestic (hot and cold) and utility (Cooling Towers, etc.) water systems in buildings, to prevent plumbing-associated hazards from harming people.
+In 2013, NSF International, a public health and safety NGO, established education, training and certification programs in HACCP for building water systems.
+The programs were developed by subject matter experts and center on the use of HACCP principles adapted to the specific requirements of domestic (hot and cold) and utility water systems in buildings, to prevent plumbing-associated hazards from harming people.
 Hazards addressed include scalding, lead, and disinfection byproducts as well as a range of clinically-important pathogens, such as Legionella, Pseudomonas, nontuberculous mycobacteria (NTM).
 Early adopters of HACCP for building water systems include leading healthcare institutions, notably the Mayo Clinic in Rochester, Minnesota.

 ISO 22000 Food Safety Management System

 ISO 22000 is a standard designed to help augment HACCP on issues related to food safety.
 Although several companies, especially big ones, have either implemented or are on the point of implementing ISO 22000, there are many others which are hesitant to do so.
 The main reason behind that is the lack of information and the fear that the new standard is too demanding in terms of bureaucratic work.
 ISO 22000 references the Codex Alimentarius General Principles of Food Hygiene, CXC 1-1969 which includes HACCP principles and 12 HACCP application steps.
 This is explained in a joint publication from ISO and United Nations Industrial Development Organization (UNIDO) which provides guidance to assist all organizations (including small and medium-sized) that recognize the potential benefits of implementing a Food Safety Management System.